-Three hundred and thirty-six new cases were identified in Week 11, bringing the cumulative number of confirmed cases to 98901, including 328 imported cases mainly from South Sudanese returnees (157), Uganda (52), and Kenya (19).
-There were no new imported cases in Week 11.
-Similar to trends observed in the last four epi weeks (07-10), the case count and average positivity yield continued to decline in Week 11.
+Two hundred and thirteen new cases were identified in Week 12, bringing the cumulative number of confirmed cases to 101031, including 328 imported cases mainly from South Sudanese returnees (157), Uganda (52), and Kenya (19).
+There were no new imported cases in Week 12.
+Similar to trends observed in the last five epi weeks (07-11), the case count and average positivity yield continued to decline in Week 12.
 This week's tally is the lowest since epi week 04 when the country had 197 cases.
-It also shows a decrease of 50.4% in reported cases compared to Week 10, which also showed a 21.2% compared to Week 09.
-Moving averages for yield, case count, and proportional daily case change continue downward trends in Week 11.
-There was no change in reported deaths in Week 11 compared to Week 10 (each registered 2 deaths), but mortality surveillance and reporting in the community needs to be active (i.e., the mortality surveillance team needs to respond to all community death alerts and visit mortuaries every day to look for suspect deaths and swab them).
-Although cases have surged in the country since the beginning of 2021, the case count has been decreasing for the past five epi weeks based on the 7day moving average [Figure 2].
-The case tally for Week 11 represents only 3.4% of the cumulative case total (down from 7.1% in Week 10).
+It also shows a decrease of 36.6% in reported cases compared to Week 11, which also showed a 50.4% decrease compared to Week 10.
+Moving averages for yield, case count, and proportional daily case change were flattening or continued downward trends in Week 12.
+There was one additional reported death in Week 12 compared to Week 11 (a 50% increase), but mortality surveillance and reporting in the community needs to be active (i.e., the mortality surveillance team needs to respond to all community death alerts and visit mortuaries every day to look for suspect deaths and swab them).
+Although cases have surged in the country since the beginning of 2021, the case count has been decreasing for the past six epi weeks based on the 7-day moving average [Figure 2].
+The case tally for Week 12 represents only 2.1% of the cumulative case total (compared to a high of 19.8% in Week 07).
 While it is more likely that the recent surge in the number of cases means the country is detecting more of cases from widespread community transmission due to increased testing, other factors including non-adherence to COVID-19 testing standard operating procedures by private testing facilities and double counting due to testing at multiple locations during the 14-day follow-up period also need to be taken in consideration.